Healthy Gums, Happy Teeth

 It requires a different type of treatment than a regular cleaning.
 The good news is that once we do it, we can maintain it without having to do it again.
 We can make it to where it is not uncomfortable.
 We always numb our patients so they don't feel it during the procedure.
 We offer medication to make sure that they stay comfortable.
 If they have any anxiety about getting the procedure done, we have different levels of sedation we offer, too, that they can have while they're getting the treatment done to where they won't remember anything that was done.

 The number one reason behind tooth loss is gum disease.
-Gum disease is caused by several different things, but all of them lead back to a lack of care for the gums over time.
+Gum disease symptoms is caused by several different things, but all of them lead back to a lack of care for the gums over time.
 In other words, you stopped getting your teeth and gums cleaned at the dentist, or you began to neglect your teeth and gums at home.

 One of the biggest issues with gum disease is that it is often painless in the early stages.
 The main symptom is bleeding from the gums, noticeable during brushing or flossing your teeth.
 As your gum disease progresses, you may experience loose or shifting teeth.